gtossou/calculator/README.md

-## Vanilla TO DO APP
+## Vanilla Calculator + CSS Grid

-**_TO DO app in Vanilla Javascript and HTML + CSS_**
+**_Calculator app in Vanilla Javascript and HTML + CSS_**

 ![TO DO app](./img/example.jpg)

 ### Summary

-Second app done in my roadmap to become a fullstack web developper.
+Third app done in my roadmap to become a fullstack web developper.
-You can create, mark as complete and delete a task.

-I learned a lot during the development of the app.
-Some of the concepts i used are closures and data persisting with Local Storage.
+This is a simple calculator with basic operators, memory and reset functions.

+As you add operators in the operations zone, the result will show automatically.
+This calculation method doesn't use **eval()** function (which is not recommended).
+It works but i think the logic can be greatly improved.

+If you click on **=** button, you also get the result but this time the underlying method used is **eval()**.

+Also ,i've always been very bad in front end layout.
+This time i learned the fundamentals of CSS Grid and now i'm more confident in building more organized and beautiful layouts.

+:)